llm-workflow-engine/llm-workflow-engine/README.md

    ```
 4. You can also dynamically enable/disable plugins, see the help for `/plugin-enable` and `/plugin-disable`

+##### Using ChatGPT with browsing (alpha)

+**NOTE:** This requires your OpenAI login account to have access to ChatGPT with browsing.

+To use ChatGPT with browsing, you must use a model that supports browsing: `/model model_name gpt-4-browsing`

 ### Notes for Windows users

 Most other operating systems come with SQLite (the default database choice) installed, Windows may not.